-People's needs were formally reviewed annually or more frequently, if required.
+People's needs were formally reviewed annually and monthly reviews took place the manager told us that reviews would take place more frequently, if required.
 People when asked about their reviews of care were not very interested in discussing this with us, or did not understand what we were asking.